jkarni/flake/README.md

 ```
 Darwin is my main OS.
 Therefore, I will not use {xdg.configFile."file".source} to manage config  <-- Everytime I make a minor change, I have to rebuild my MacOS
-Insteed, I decide to use the conventional and undeterministic way in MacOS <-- Simple symbolic link
+Instead, I decide to use the conventional and undeterministic way in MacOS <-- Simple symbolic link
 ```